tmissao/Kafka-Connect---Studies/04-KafkaConnectSinkMongoDB.md

 3. `Create Mongo Kafka Connect Sink Task` - This connector will consume all data from `dbserver1.inventory.customers`, `dbserver1.inventory.products` and `dbserver1.inventory.addresses` topics sending them to Mongo

-Here there some important steps to highlight, debezium message extract contains a lot of information since it is a log, and for mongo data it is necessary just the field `after` in the message produced from debezium.
+There are some important steps to highlight, debezium message extracted contains a lot of information since it is a log, and for mongo data it is necessary just the field `after` in the message produced from debezium.
 So we will configure the Mongo Connector to use the transformation [New Record State Extraction](https://debezium.io/documentation/reference/2.3/transformations/event-flattening.html).
 Which will modify the message dumped into mongo to contain just the value inside `after` field.
 Furthermore, mongo requires two aditional fields in order to know in which database and collection to persist the data.
 So, we also customize the `ExtractNewRecordState` to include de database and table information into the record value through the command `"transforms.unwrap.add.fields":"table,db"`

 ```bash
 # Prior New Record State Extraction